onera/Maia/doc/quick_start.rst

   .. tab:: Spiro-EL8

-    On spiro, in addition to the DSI provided environments (socle-cfd/\*), we also support the IntelMPI/GCC software chain used by Sonics.
-When loading maia, the later is suffixed by ``"default"`` keyword.

     .. code-block:: sh

       module use --append /scratchm/sonics/usr/modules/
       module load maia/dev-dsi-cfd6

+    For versions of maia up to 1.5, in addition to the DSI provided environments (socle-cfd/\*), we also support the IntelMPI/GCC software chain used by former versions of Sonics.
-    Note that for the "default" version, dependancies have to be loaded manually, using this additional source command:
+    Those versions are suffixed by the ``"default"`` keyword and require the dependancies to be loaded manually, using this additional source command:

     .. code-block:: sh

       source /scratchm/sonics/dist/source.sh --env maia
-      module load maia/dev-default
+      module load maia/1.5-default

   .. tab:: Juno